lerna-lite/lerna-lite/README.md

 Below are the main reasons as to why this fork was created:

-1. Lerna repo was unmaintained for nearly 2 years (in early 2022, Lerna's dependencies were really out of date)
+1. Lerna's repo was unmaintained for nearly 2 years (in early 2022, Lerna's dependencies were really out of date)
     - Lerna is now maintained again since Nrwl, the company behind Nx, took over stewardship of Lerna
         - please note that Lerna-Lite fork was created couple months **before** Nrwl took over Lerna
         - we also replicate Lerna's PRs whenever possible (except for `Nx` specific changes which are skipped)
 2. A desire to create a smaller and lighter alternative compared to the original all-in-one Lerna tool
     - Lerna-Lite is entirely modular, all commands are totally optional (install only what you really need).
 3. The project was rewritten in TypeScript and also built as ESM only since v2.0 (you can still use it in a CJS environment)
-4. Newer version of the original Lerna v5.5+ is now requiring **[Nx](https://nx.dev/)**, however not needed by Lerna-Lite
+4. Newer Lerna versions v5.5+ are now requiring and installing **[Nx](https://nx.dev/)**, however not the case in Lerna-Lite
-   - note, if you already use `Nx` then it's probably better to use Lerna, otherwise Lerna-Lite is suggested
+   - note, if you already use `Nx` then it's probably better to use Lerna, otherwise Lerna-Lite is the real alternative
-   - if you use other tools like TurboRepo and install the original Lerna you end up with 2 similar tools (not good)
+   - if you use other tools like TurboRepo and install the original Lerna, you end up with 2 similar tools (not good)
 5. Lerna-Lite added a few unique features (not available in Lerna itself):
    - [`workspace:` protocol support](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#workspace-protocol)
      * _Lerna added support for the same feature 6 months later in their v6.0 release_